 The energy in the universe is not in the planets or in the protons or neutrons, but in the relationship between them.

 Too often, I hear people remark, “I like being alone.
 I don’t need to be around people.”
 I hear leaders say: “It’s better to lock myself in my office in front of a screen than deal with my co-workers!”
-True, others can be tough to relate to and understand, and so can we.

 Yet in his studies, social psychologist Dr. Chris Peterson discovered that “there are no happy hermits.”

-Relationships hold us together—as families, as businesses, in community organizations.
 The health and well-being of these systems and their people depend on the quality of their relationships.

-Relationships are not “One-walk-a-day-dogs,” as my graduate school professor often said.
+Relationships are not “one-walk-a-day-dogs,” as my graduate school professor often said.
 They need timely attention, nurturing and a willingness to put ourselves in the other person’s shoes instead of reacting to the story we create about them.
 This may require us to calm our egos while interacting with others.
 People have many facets; there is more to them than how they show up at work.

 In the universe, however, there seems to be an innate intelligence that makes the objects stay in a relationship with each other.
 The parts, matter, and energy need each other to function well.
+As do we.

 Let’s take some lessons from the Universe – after all, it’s been around longer than you and me.